davrous/acsauth/readme.md

 ## How to deploy the sample in minutes

+You've got 2 options:
+- Follow the steps just below
+- Or watch this step-by-step video: https://youtu.be/Booa7ZrW0og

 ### Step 1 - copy this repo in your Github repositories

 First, you need to be logged in on Github and then press on the green "**use this template**" button: